 Gluten is a type of protein that's found in grains such as wheat, barley and rye.
-It's common in breads and pastas, but it also can lurk in less obvious places, such as sauces, dressings and processed meats.
-Research suggests that some people who have the chronic skin condition psoriasis might also be sensitive to gluten.
-In these people, a gluten-free diet might improve psoriasis symptoms.
+It's common in breads and pastas, but it's also in less obvious places, such as sauces, dressings and processed meats.
+Based on guidelines from the National Psoriasis Foundation, removing gluten from your diet isn't recommended unless you know you are sensitive to gluten.
+Research also shows that gluten intake doesn't increase your risk of getting psoriasis.

-Keep in mind that it can be difficult to determine what affects your psoriasis symptoms because the condition tends to fluctuate over time — with periods of remission alternating with times when your psoriasis becomes worse.
-If you have psoriasis and you're concerned that gluten sensitivity might be affecting your condition, talk to your doctor.
-He or she can test you for celiac disease, an immune reaction to eating gluten.
+Keep in mind that it can be difficult to determine what affects your psoriasis symptoms because the condition varies over time.
+It can clear up only to return later.
+If you have psoriasis and you're concerned that gluten sensitivity might be affecting your symptoms, talk with your health care provider.
+You may need to be tested for celiac disease, an immune reaction to eating gluten.

 If you are gluten sensitive and want to see if avoiding gluten can improve your psoriasis, start checking food labels to make sure that they don't contain wheat or wheat products.
-Your doctor might also refer you to a dietitian, who can help you plan a healthy, balanced gluten-free diet.
+Your health care provider also might refer you to a dietitian, who can help you plan a healthy, balanced gluten-free diet.

 Mayo Clinic does not endorse companies or products.
 Advertising revenue supports our not-for-profit mission.

 Check out these best-sellers and special offers on books and newsletters from Mayo Clinic Press.

 Join our Year-End Challenge and triple your gift to help shape the future of healthcare!